pessiMargalit/network-analysis/README.md

-# Graph Visualization Web Application
+# Network Mapping Application
+This application helps map and visualize the networks and devices deployed on clients' premises.
+It can be used to identify faulty devices, create clarity about the different devices and networks, and ensure efficient service.

-This is a web application that visualizes graph data.
+This is a web application that the network analysis visualizes graph data.
 The application is built on a stack of technologies, including:

 Python server implemented with FastAPI
 SQL database
 External APIs
 React front end

-The application allows users to visualize and manipulate network analysis graph data.

-Users can:
-Load graph data from a local files.
-Explore the graph data by viewing nodes and edges.
-Filter the graph data by node or edge properties.
-Apply graph algorithms to the graph data.
-Export the graph data to a variety of formats.

-The application is designed to be easy to use and extensible.
-The source code is available on GitHub.

 # Getting Started
 To get started with the application, you will need to: